Reading Buses: Deregulation

-The Transport Act 1980 deregulated long distance bus services.
+The Transport Act 1980 deregulated long-distance bus services.
 Reading Transport took advantage of this new freedom to start a service from Reading through London to Southend.
 The service was numbered X1 and was run jointly with Southend Transport.
 In 1982 the X1 was shortened to run from Reading to Aldgate in East London, under the Goldline brand, and joint operation ceased.

 As a result of the legislation that accompanied the deregulation of local bus services in 1986, the operations of Reading Transport were transferred to Reading Transport Limited, an arms length company whose shares were held by Reading Borough Council.
+In 1991 Reading Transport was rebranded Reading Buses.

 Bus deregulation also meant that the local council no longer had any power to regulate the routes and fares of Reading Transport, nor could they prevent other operators from starting competitive services within the borough.
 Councillor Tony Page was appointed to chair the new company, a role he would continue to hold until 2005.